VacCrow/vaccrow.github.io/guides/ultimates/TEA.md

 Next, *Perfect Alexander* will cast **Optical Sight** twice, either spread then stack or the opposite.
 If it's stack, the players who had a dark debuff will stack on the South side of *Perfect Alexander* while the players who had a light debuff will stack on its North side.

-<a id="SFate Calibration ⍺"></a>Perfect Alexander will start casting **Fate Calibration**.
+<a id="SFateCalibration⍺"></a>Perfect Alexander will start casting **Fate Calibration**.
 Players should follow their clone and need to pay attention if they receive Defamation or Aggravated Assault.
 Shared Sentence is automatically resolved.
 Remember the color of the two swords for **Ordained Motion/Stillness** and the clone how didn't cast **Sacrement**.

 When it comes to position to solve the mechanic, the player with Defamation will head to the North safe spot under the *Perfect Alexander* clone that didn’t fire.
 Meanwhile the rest of the group will move to the South safe spot.
 Players with Aggravated Assault will stack on the right while the rest will stack on the left: